 We do like our pasta, may they be quick & easy or rich & filling.
 Have you seen this delicious creamy hidden vegetable pasta sauce with 7 veggies?
 How about this asparagus lemon pepper pasta or this 15-min marinara sauce?
-If you like pasta recipes, here are a couple of tasty ones for you to browse through in our vegan sauce recipes gallery.
+If you like more vegan pasta recipes, we have lots of tasty ones for you to browse through.

-It is not a mere spaghetti sauce with carrots.
-It is also not a creamed carrot puree.
+It is not a simple spaghetti sauce with carrots, nor is it a creamed carrot puree.
 It is probably nothing like you have ever tried.
-But everyone who has ever tasted this sauce loves it.
-So we are pretty sure, you will love it too.
+But everyone who has ever tasted this carrot sauce loved it.
+So we are pretty sure you will love it too.

-Can I tell you a secret?
-It is actually a family recipe that is very typical for Hungarian cuisine.
-It is actually called “Hunter’s Stew” or in Hungarian “Vadas Sauce”.
-It is usually served with dumplings and a roasted game or beef (here is a pretty accurate video to make it like that).
-But there are other untapped ways to eat this delicious sauce.
-And since we eat plant-based we turned it into a creamy spaghetti sauce with mushroom meatballs (see picture below).
-It was so worth it.
+This carrot pasta sauce is actually a family recipe that is very typical for Hungarian cuisine.
+It is called “Hunter’s Stew” or in Hungarian “Vadas Sauce”.
+The sauce is usually served with dumplings and roasted game or beef (here is a pretty accurate video on how to make it like that).
+But there are other untapped ways to eat this delicious sauce meat-free.

 Ingredients